 - 7.1 Ash shall be automatically screw fed from the boiler into the ash pan.
-The ash pan shall be emptied daily when the boiler is operational in order to prevent ash touching the burner head. - 7.2 Bags containing ash or dust shall be tied or fastened securely and stored inside a building in order to prevent emissions to atmosphere.
-Any split bags shall be double bagged. - 7.3 Storage and handling of particulate matter including ash shall be carried out indoors so as to prevent or minimise dust emissions. - 7.4 Spillages of potentially dusty materials shall be dealt with in accordance with a written Spill Procedure which is approved in writing by the Regulator. - 7.5 Cleaning operations shall be carried out by wet sweeping methods or vacuuming in order to minimise emissions of particulate matter to air. - 7.6 Waste skips shall be covered with tarpaulin or other suitable material or their contents shall be treated with water in order to prevent emissions of particulate matter to the air.

-- 7.7 Dust emissions from the drying of minerals shall be kept under control in all weather conditions and shall not cross the installation boundary. - 7.8 The loading and unloading of aggregates and other materials to the drying floors shall be done in a manner which prevents the emission of dust.
-Drop heights shall be minimised. - 7.9 Stockpiles of aggregates and other materials shall be stored in protected areas of the site, suitably profiled or covered with materials in order to prevent dust emissions or wind whipping.
-Extra precautions shall be taken to control and minimise dust emissions during dry and windy weather.
+The ash pan shall be emptied daily when the boiler is operational. - 7.2 Bags containing ash or dust shall be tied or fastened securely and stored inside a building in order to prevent emissions to atmosphere.
+Any split bags shall be double bagged. - 7.3 Storage and handling of particulate matter including ash shall be carried out indoors so as to prevent or minimise dust emissions. - 7.4 Spillages of potentially dusty materials shall be cleared up immediately. - 7.5 Cleaning operations shall be carried out by wet sweeping methods or vacuuming in order to minimise emissions of particulate matter to air. - 7.6 Dust emissions from the drying of agricultural products or storage of dried products shall be kept under control in all weather conditions and shall not cross the installation boundary. - 7.7 The loading and unloading of agricultural materials to the drying floor shall be done in a manner which prevents the emission of dust.
+Drop heights shall be minimised. - 7.8 Stockpiles of agricultural and other materials dried, or awaiting drying, shall be stored in protected areas of the site, suitably profiled or covered with materials in order to prevent dust emissions or wind whipping.
+Extra precautions shall be taken to control and minimise dust emissions during dry and windy weather. - 7.9 Aggregates or sand shall not be dried on the drying floor. - Only hay, haylage, straw, wheat, oilseed rape, barley, oats or site 7.10 generated sawdust shall be dried on the drying floors.